maxgav13/Student-s-t_regression/README.md

 These should look familiar.
 They're very much like the results from the OLS models.
 Hopefully this isn't surprising.
 Our priors were quite weak, so there's no reason to suspect the results would differ much.

-### The LOO and other goodies help with diagnostics.
+#### The LOO and other goodies help with diagnostics.

 With the `loo()` function, we'll extract loo objects, which contain some handy output.
-We'll use `str()` to get a sense of what's all in there.

 ``` r
 loo_b0 <- loo(b0)